 Anhel attended camp for the first time in 2005 and annually until she was old enough to serve on summer staff.
 She has served in many roles over the years.
 Starting out on the work crew in 2012 she has held several positions including Activity leader, Assistant Cook, Lifeguard, Work Crew Leader and eventually Head Cook in her last summer on staff in 2017.
 In the non-summer months you would find her working retreats and waiting for summer to come again.
 In the fall of 2018, Anhel took a break from camp life and attended community college and then Stephen F. Austin State University to pursue a degree.
 Lo and behold, the Lord had other plans.
 He has called her back to Frontier Camp to serve on Full-Time Staff.
 She is excited to be the Registrar and is blessed to be a part of Frontier Camp’s Ministry.

 Ashley has a long family history with Frontier Camp, as her parents met at FC when they were summer staffers in the 80’s!
 Ashley started attending camp as a camper in 2004, and she continued to come annually until she was old enough to join our summer staff, where she served for many years.
 After attending and graduating from a small Bible Institute in Wyoming, God called Ashley back to Frontier Camp’s summer ministry as our Work Crew Leader in 2018.
-After the summer ended, Ashley stuck around as an intern, and she joined our full-time staff in January 2019 as Assistant Staff Director and now enjoys the opportunity to serve as the Director of Programming.
+After the summer ended, Ashley stuck around as an intern, and she joined our full-time staff in January 2019 she has enjoyed serving in various roles and now enjoys the opportunity to serve as the Staff Director.

 Ana first came to hear about Frontier Camp when a lady from a short term missions group told her about it, while she was living in Africa as a missionary kid.
 She then came on summer staff for the first time in 2018 starting out as Camp Store Manager.
 Loving camp so much she continued to return on summer staff for four summers, while she attended Liberty University in Virginia.
 After summer 2021, she started working remotely for the Staff Hiring Team.
 Ana started on Full-Time staff in April of 2022 and is excited to be the Assistant Staff Director.

 Garrett attended camp as a camper for many years before working on summer staff in 2016.
 He returned as a staffer every summer since then, and he has served in many different roles at camp.
 He began attending the University of Mary Hardin-Baylor in 2019 where he met his wife, Lily, and graduated with a degree in Finance.
-Garrett joined full time staff as the Hospitality Coordinator in January 2022 and Lily works at a local hospital as a Registered Nurse.
+Garrett joined full time staff as the Hospitality Coordinator in January 2022 and then started as the Program Director in October 2023.
+Lily works at a local hospital as a Registered Nurse.